OGRECave/ogre-next/Docs/src/manual/Scripts/compositor.md

 When absent (default) and mipmaps are != 1, OgreNext will assume you may eventually use [generate_mipmaps](#CompositorNodesPassesGenerateMipmaps) (not the Compute version) on this texture or call Ogre::TextureGpu::_autogenerateMipmaps from C++.<br/>
 When present, it is not valid to use generate\_mipmaps on this texture (except for the Compute version).

+@param reinterpretable

+When present, it indicates the texture may be reinterpreted to a different pixel format. e.g. PFG\_RGBA8\_UNORM as PFG\_RGBA8\_UNORM\_SRGB, PFG\_RGBA8\_UNORM as PFG\_R32\_UINT, etc.

+Not all formats can be reinterpreted into any format.
+The bpp must be the same.
+Compressed blocks (e.g. BCn) [have specific rules](https://learn.microsoft.com/en-us/windows/win32/direct3d10/d3d10-graphics-programming-guide-resources-block-compression#format-conversion-using-direct3d-101).
+The reinterpretation must be supported by the GPU and API.

 @param explicit\_resolve

 When absent (default), MSAA textures will have an extra non-MSAA copy where the contents are always resolved (unless store actions are not set to resolve).<br/>